- Athletics: Club

 The activities section is one of the most important parts of your application, particularly if you are applying to very selective colleges.
 Many students who apply to these schools have top GPAs and test scores, so extracurricular activities are one of the best ways to differentiate yourself from the rest of the applicant pool and make yourself stand out as an exceptional candidate.

 Colleges want to know what your life is like outside of the classroom.
 Have you developed strong interests over time?
 Are you a leader?
 They are looking for students who are potential pioneers in their future fields.
-While college is certainly a place to explore new interests, admissions committees want to see that you have an idea of the kinds of activities about which you are curious and at which you might excel, so that college will nurture these talents and push you to succeed further.
+While college is certainly a place to explore new interests, admissions committees want to see that you have an idea of the kinds of activities about which you are curious and at which might excel, so that college will nurture these talents and push you to succeed further.

 You should spend some time considering what to include in the activities section of the Common Application.
-There are certain limits, so it essential to be selective and concise.
+There are certain limits, so it is essential to be selective and concise.
 Unlike your education and testing, you have control over what to include and how to describe your activities, so you should put some thought into it.

 Types of Activities and Positions Held